nebogeo/creative-kids-coding-cornwall/doc/docs.md

 good idea to call this all the time, so the world is cleared before you run your program.

+## points

+Everything in Minecraft is three dimensional, so we need to use 3 numbers to specify locations and sizes of things.
+For positioning, it's useful to look at the X,Y,Z coordinates at the top left of the Minecraft window.

+*point(x,y,z) : returns a new point*

+Points can be added or substracted, for example:

+*newpoint = point(10,0,2) + point(1,2,3)*

+Will result in newpoint containing x=11 y=2 z=5

+*distance(point_a,point_b)*

+Returns the distance between two points.

 ## primitives